dhmit/gender_novels/gender_novels/tutorials/setup/3_pycharm_install_setup.md

 # PyCharm Installation and Setup

-In the Digital Humanities Lab, we'll be using the PyCharm IDE.
+In the Digital Humanities Lab, we'll be using the PyCharm IDE from JetBrains.

-An IDE or **I**ntegrated **D**evelopment **E**nvironment developed by JetBrains that gives you the ability to write, run, test, and lint code all in one place.
+An IDE or **I**ntegrated **D**evelopment **E**nvironment gives you the ability to write, run, test, and lint code all in one place.
 The PyCharm interface looks like this:

 ![PyCharm IDE interface](../images/pycharm_1.png)